jundalisay/superblist/content/en/research/hegel/science/book-2/section-02/chapter-01.md

 Transition to Actuality

 Section Three: Actuality

 § 1158

 Actuality is the unity of essence and Existence; in it, formless essence and unstable Appearance, or mere subsistence devoid of all determination and unstable manifoldness, have their truth.

-Existence is, indeed, the immediacy which has proceeded from ground, but form is not as yet posited in it.
+Existence is the immediacy which has proceeded from ground, but form is not as yet posited in it.

 In determining and forming itself it is Appearance; and when this subsistence which is determined only as reflection-into-an-other is developed further into reflection-into-self, it becomes two worlds, two totalities of the content, one of which is determined as reflected into itself, the other as reflected into an other.

 But the essential relation exhibits their form relation, the consummation of which is the relation of inner and outer in which the content of both is only one identical substrate and equally only one identity of form.
 By virtue of the fact that this identity is now also identity of form, the form determination of their difference is sublated, and it is posited that they are one absolute totality.

 § 1159